-Many fashion companies are interested in the Japanese market, and some of them are even coming to Japan in order to expand their business activities.
+Many fashion companies are interested in the Japanese market, and some of them are coming to Japan in order to expand their business activities.
 Examples include Holzweiler, Norwegian Rain and Tom Wood.

 Attractive, but high competition

-Japan is considered as one of the most attractive markets for design and fashion.
+Japan is considered to be one of the most attractive markets for design and fashion.
 One of the reasons for that is that the Japanese market is relatively open to new things and trends.
 Being an attractive market naturally increases the level of competition and makes the country a demanding market.

 Promote in StyleNORWAY

 A good way to promote your design into Japan is probably through the magazine StyleNORWAY.
 The StyleNORWAY project is managed by the Norwegian Chamber of Commerce in Japan.
 This magazine, written entirely in Japanese, aims to promote Norwegian lifestyle and culture to Japanese readers.
-The magazine is the result of a project which initiated in 2010 by the Norwegian Design Network, a network of importers of Norwegian furniture and interior products in Japan.
+The magazine is the result of a project which was initiated in 2010 by the Norwegian Design Network, a network of importers of Norwegian furniture and interior products in Japan.
 They started to promote jointly the concept of Norwegian lifestyle, “StyleNORWAY”, to differentiate themselves in the market.